Principles & Practices of Herbalism

 Herbs as Alternatives to Conventional Medicines

-Like drugs, herbs can be used to treat the symptoms of disease.
-Unlike many drugs herbs are relative safe and gentle - they are forgiving, offering a much greater margin of error and fewer adverse side effects.
+Like drugs, herbs can be used to treat a wide range of physical and emotional issues.
+Unlike many drugs, however, herbs are relative safe and gentle - they are forgiving, offering a much greater margin of error and fewer adverse side effects.

 Things to bear in mind, however, when changing to herbal remedies:

-Herbs are slower acting than most drugs.
-The difference between a herbal therapy and a shot of a traditional drug often amounts to a day or two of patient waiting.
-This is why herbs are better suited to treating chronic, rather than acute, conditions
+•Herbs are slower acting than most drugs.
+The difference between an herbal therapy and a shot of a traditional drug often amounts to a day or two of patient waiting.
+This is why herbs are often suited to treating chronic, rather than acute, conditions

 A Few Words About Toxicity